-- GHG emissions - · GHG intensity of investee companies - Exposure to companies active in the fossil fuel sector - Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises - Exposure to controversial weapons (anti personnel mines, cluster munitions, chemical weapons and biological weapons)
+- GHG emissions - GHG intensity of investee companies - Exposure to companies active in the fossil fuel sector - Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises - Exposure to controversial weapons (anti personnel mines, cluster munitions, chemical weapons and biological weapons)

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
 The Fund will apply the BlackRock EMEA Baseline Screens Policy.
 The Investment Adviser will create a portfolio that seeks to deliver a superior ESG score and a lower carbon emissions intensity score of the unlevered long positions against the short positions.